mlflow/mlflow/docs/source/R-api.rst

 Disconnect from MLflow
 ======================

-Disconnects from a local MLflow instance.
+Disconnect from a local MLflow instance.

 .. code:: r